 If you are interested in learning more about Dabrowski’s ideas, I encourage you to pick up a copy of Living with Intensity: Understanding the sensitivity, excitability, and emotional development of gifted children, adolescents, and adults (edited by Susan Daniels and Michael Piechowski).
 Living with Intensity consists of a collection of essays tied together by the TPD.

-In my in-person (Hamilton, Ontario, Canada) and online counselling & coaching practice, I help gifted individuals cope with their often difficult developmental journeys.
+In my in-person (Hamilton, Ontario, Canada) and online counselling, psychotherapy & coaching practice, I help gifted individuals cope with their often difficult developmental journeys.
 Contact me to take the next step in your journey.

 Daniels, S., & Piechowski, M. M. (2009).
 Embracing intensity: Overexcitability, sensitivity, and the developmental potential of the gifted.
 In S. Daniels & M. M. Piechowski (Eds.), Living with Intensity (pp. 3–18).
 Tucson, AZ: Great Potential Press.